MyBug18/HaskellStudy/README.md

   - What is typeclass?

 - 2: About type system

   - Haskell's type system
     - What is kind?
     - What is type wrapper?
     - What is the difference between type constructor and data constructor?
   - What is functor?
   - What is applicative?

+- 3: About Monad
+  - What is Monad?